dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 ### Case design & 3D printing

 So now that I had a roughly functioning watch, I wanted something to give it a bit more protection.
 I thought about using Sugru (too finicky for what I wanted) or making some Oogoo (likely not skin friendly unless I bought some aluminum-cure silicone) to form the watch protective skin.
 Then the kids had a week off of school and looked bored.
 And they each have their favorite CAD software.
 And their friend Rohan has a hobby 3D printer.
-So we whipped up a little box one morning and had it printed by that evening.
+So we whipped up a little box one morning and had it printed in polylactic acid (PLA) thermoplastic by that evening.
 I did a bunch of rough measurements and estimating, we had a contest to see which software was easier to use (Ian's Fusion360 was the winner), and then went for it.

 ![]({{ site.url }}/assets/images/projects/heartwatch/CAD.png)
 *Personal Fabrication: From CAD to doo-dad in 3 hrs.
 Neil Gershenfeld, eat your heart out*